AMP-Workshops/amp-workshops.github.io/subpages/submission.md

 Papers should be formatted in Springer’s LNCS format and submitted through [EasyChair](https://easychair.org/conferences/?conf=icsoc2024).

-In accordance with ICSOC 2024 publication guideline, we adopt a two-step process for the workshop proceedings.
-Online proceedings (available before the start of the workshop) will include all the accepted papers to AMP2024 and will be published online on the AMP 2024 web page (no proceedings).
-The accepted papers will be accessible only by the AMP2024.
-After the conference, we will organize post-proceedings of accepted full and short papers of workshops that will be published in a Springer LNCS volume (up to 12 pages).
+In accordance with ICSOC 2024 publication guideline, accepted papers will be published in the post-proceedings.

 ## How to submit